bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wrinch.md

 * In 1917 Wrinch also wrote the essay Transfinite types which was considered for Girton College's Gamble Prize.
 * Wrinch was awarded the Gamble Prize.
 * During this time, as well as undertaking research for her doctorate, Wrinch was working closely with Harold Jeffreys.
-* Harold grew close to the Wrinch family; his photographs are the only ones we have of them in those years.
 * In their views of probability they were influenced by William Ernest Johnson, whose lectures Wrinch had attended, and John Maynard Keynes.
 * Jeffreys continued to work on these topics and always acknowledged that it was built on his joint work with Wrinch.
 * Also while working for her doctorate, in 1921 Wrinch joined the British Committee on Mathematical Tables.
-* Some of the work she carried out for the Committee was done in collaboration with her father Hugh E H Wrinch.
 * After her marriage Wrinch moved to Oxford where she taught mathematics at different women's colleges.
 * A measure of her research activity during this period is that from 1918 to 1932 Wrinch published twenty papers on pure and applied mathematics, and sixteen papers on scientific methodology and the philosophy of science.
-* Sadly Wrinch's marriage became a difficult one as her husband turned increasingly towards alcohol.
-* By 1930 things reached such a state that Wrinch and her husband separated and she brought up their child Pamela.
 * This remarkable work led to Wrinch being awarded a Rockefeller Foundation fellowship to support her study of the application of mathematics to biological molecular structures.
 * Pauling and Wrinch engaged in an increasingly acrimonious debate through the pages of the Journal of the American Chemical Society.
 * Wrinch blamed Pauling for her difficulty in finding an academic position in the United States after immigrating there in 1939.